szydek/SeqCalc/README.md

 ### TO-DO:
 - Better documentation and descriptions of features and how to use them - for now, load the device and experiment.
 Feel free to contribute !
-- Overview/demo videos - for now, see [this clip on Instagram](https://www.instagram.com/p/CJ4rnksBiWx) to see an earlier version in action.
+- Overview/demo videos - see [this clip on Instagram](https://www.instagram.com/p/CJ4rnksBiWx) to see an earlier version in action.
+More demos to come...
-- Ability to load PC Sets based on Forte Numbers
+- Ability to load PC Sets based on Forte Numbers *(added to v2 on 1/22/2021)*
 - Presets?

 ### Set Theory Background/Info